devops4solutions/lavarel-app/README.md

-### Deploy a sample laravel application using Helm Charts
+# Deploy a sample laravel application using Helm Charts

+This project will help you to deploy a sample laravel application using Helm Charts

-# Create a project using below command and run it locally
+## Create a project using below command and run it locally

 - composer create-project  laravel/laravel
 - When you create a project it generates a `.env` file which has the API key and all the db details you can provide here